Whether you are already working on your project management or new to this for your small business, there is a lot to unpack here.

 One of the most crucial aspects of project management is risk management.
 Equip yourself enough to be able to identify the potential risks coming the way of your project.

-You need to have a risk response strategy, a very detailed laid out plan for every risk possible for your project.
+It would be best if you had a risk response strategy and a very detailed laid-out plan for every risk possible for your project.

 There must be a set of things to do or steps to implement when things are not going in your way or according to the plan.

-You also need to be brave, creative and out-of-box to bring solutions to counter these risks if or when arises.
+You also need to be brave, creative, and out-of-box to bring solutions to counter these risks if or when they arise.

 Avoid Multitasking

-It is about doing several things at a time or fraction of time.
-Surely seems fancy but sadly it is not very practical or effective.
+It is about doing several things at a time or a fraction of the time.
+Surely seems fancy, but sadly, it is not very practical or effective.

-It also makes you lose focus and attention and decrease the overall productivity as well.
+It also makes you lose focus and attention and decrease overall productivity as well.

 In fact, there are many strategies and tricks to avoid multi-tasking and complete your tasks as efficiently as possible.

-Make Sure Your Familiaze Yourself With Project Management Terms
+Make Sure Your Familiarize Yourself With Project Management Terms

-Project management can be sophisticated and complex when the professionals use its own language and key terms.
+Project management can be sophisticated and complex when the professionals use their own language and key terms.

-Save yourself from embarrassment of not knowing and risks of lack of communication is too much to handle.
+Save yourself from the embarrassment of not knowing, and the risks of lack of communication are too much to handle.

-In fact, since you are learning about project management, you might have already come across some unknown terms popping every once a while.
+In fact, since you are learning about project management, you might have already come across some unknown terms popping up occasionally.

-Here are some key terms that you should remember, often used in early glossary of project management.
+Here are some key terms you should remember, often used in the early project management glossary.

 Dependencies

-Dependencies are the particular elements of a project that are connected together, more inter-dependent.
+Dependencies are a project’s particular elements that are connected and more interdependent.

 It means one cannot happen or be completed without the other being done.
 There are different types of dependencies as well.

-You often come across task dependencies where one task can be only fulfilld when another is done, or simply in the sequence to be completed.
+You often encounter task dependencies where one task can only be fulfilled when another is done or simply in the sequence to be completed.

 Then, there are some resource dependencies as well where resources are tied together.